james-simon/james-simon.github.io/_posts/2024-06-23-gravitree-update-2024.md

 ## Reflections

-I'm pleased with the creativity of the designs I've come up with in the past two years.
+Upon reflection, I'm pleased with the progress I've made in the past two years developing new gravitrees.
-With the earrings, pocket gravitree, and the wooden *Monstera,* I've pushed the boundaries of size and material, and with the *Triangulum* and *Autogravitree* I've pushed the previous boundaries of gravitree aesthetics and design methodology.
+With the earrings, pocket gravitree, and the wooden *Monstera,* I pushed the boundaries of size and material, and with the *Triangulum* and *Autogravitree* I pushed the previous boundaries of gravitree aesthetics and design methodology.
-I'm most pleased with the designs that look different from the traditional weights-on-sticks appearance -- the *Triangulum* is undoubtably my most aesthetically appealing design yet -- and it seems exciting to explore how different I can make the structure look and still have it balance.
+I'm most pleased with the designs that look most different from my "traditional" balls-on-sticks appearance -- really like the aesthetic of the *Triangulum* -- and it seems exciting to explore how different I can make the structure look and still have it balance.

-Another reflection here is that these ideas often take a long time to simmer in the background.
+Another reflection here is that these ideas often take a long time to simmer in the back of my mind.
-I regularly went many months without designing a gravitree, but I'd sometimes find that questions, hopes, designs, and problems were swimming around in the back of my head.
+I regularly went many months without designing a gravitree, but I'd sometimes find that questions, hopes, designs, and problems were swimming around in the background anyways, stewing and ripening.
-I'd occasionally have a moment of realization where I suddenly knew the answer to a problem I'd gotten stuck on some months prior and could thereby go quickly make a new design.
+It's interesting that this is the case.
-More often than that, though, I'd have moments of inspiration where I found myself with free time and suddenly excited to make some new designs.
+Relatedly, I'd periodically have moments of inspiration where I found myself with free time and sudden excitement to make some new designs.
-This is, for me, a point broadly in favor of having side goals or interests that are usually dormant or inactive: they seem to cost comparatively little, but a small amount of time every so often, given only when inspired, can move them forward at a slow but steady pace.[^b]
+This is, for me, a point broadly in favor of having side goals or interests that are usually dormant or inactive: they seem to cost comparatively little total time, but a small amount of effort every so often, given only when inspired, can move them forward at a slow but steady pace.[^b]

 [^b]: While I do feel my bang-per-unit-time for gravitrees has been fairly high, I do actually wonder whether the costs are greater than I'm making them out to be.
 I think about gravitrees a little every day, usually while idle or doing other things, and presumably I'd be thinking about something else for much of that span, which could add up to a lot.

-I had a pretty high batting average with these models -- most of them ultimately worked, and many worked on the first try!
+I had a pretty high batting average with new concepts during this period -- most of them ultimately worked, and many worked on the first try!
-That said, a few of my more ambitious ideas did fail, including a gravitree that looked like a wedding cake where each layer was a pinwheel intended to spin in an opposite direction when placed in wind.
+That said, a few of my more ambitious ideas did fail, including a gravitree that looked like a wedding cake where each layer was a pinwheel intended to spin in an opposite direction when placed in wind.[^c]
 Despite the occasional failures, the exploratory ideas are the best part of this hobby.

+[^c]: The pieces rubbed against each other and didn't spin freely, plus I put too much faith in the chirality of the pinwheel fans to force the fan to spin in a specific direction in wind.

 <br>